 Lightning ripped the darkened sky and there was an immediate report of deafening thunder.
 In the instant the flash lit up the evening, movement at a distance caught the Pastor’s eye.
-He squinted through the rain and darkness toward the street intersection a block away.
-In the glow of a street light, he saw a shadowy figure running toward him.
+He squinted through the rain and darkness toward the blurry street intersection a block away.
+In the glow of a street light, he saw an indistinct person running toward him.

 Panic gripped the Pastor’s heart.
 He turned and walked hastily toward the main entrance of the church.
 Pain shot through his left leg and caused him to slow his gait.
 He limped on toward the church, several times glancing over his shoulder.

-Once inside the foyer, he frantically locked the double glass doors, then anxiously peered outside.
-Seconds later, a man came into view, running along the sidewalk that bordered the street.
+Once inside the foyer, he frantically locked the double glass doors while anxiously peering outside.
+Seconds later, he saw a man running along the sidewalk that bordered the street.
 And he kept on running until he was past the church and out of sight.

 Having caught his breath, the Pastor limped across the foyer toward the hallway leading to his study.
 Something new on the bulletin board caught his attention.
 Amid the clutter of tacked-on announcements were two large posters, one of which he did not recognize and therefore had not authorized to be posted.

 He walked over for a closer look.
-The authorized poster pictured Geno, tomorrow’s guest concert pianist.
-The handsome young Italian had become a celebrity through his CDs, concerts, church appearances, and many guest appearances on Christian television.
+It pictured Geno, tomorrow’s guest concert pianist.
+The handsome young Italian had become a celebrity through his record sales, concerts, church appearances, and many guest appearances on Christian television.

-The unauthorized poster was a bit larger and promoted a contemporary Christian music program at the Convention Center tomorrow night.
-It pictured a singer named Jonathan, whom the Pastor did not recognize.
-He thought the guitar-wielding young man looked like a lowbrow, long-haired hippie folk singer from the ‘sixties or ‘seventies.
+The other poster—the one the Pastor never authorized —announced a contemporary Christian music program at the Denver Convention Center tomorrow night.
+It pictured a singer named Jonathan.
+Humph!
+Never heard of him.
+He thought the guitar-wielding young man looked like a long-haired hippie from the ’sixties or ’seventies.
 What a contrast, he thought, a concert pianist and a guitar-playing hippie.
 He prided himself that Mile High Community Church was hosting Geno and not the hippie.
-I wonder who put up this awful poster.
-He would remember to look into it.
+Just wait till I find out who’s behind this!

 Back in his study, the Pastor brewed a pot of tea and neatly arranged some cookies on a saucer.
-He settled down at his desk and turned on his primitive computer.
-Faint green light came to the small screen, then turned brilliant.
+He settled down at his desk and turned on his computer.
+The screen lit up with green text on a black background.

 It had been a trying day: His painful leg, the encounter with Curtis, the annoyance of Bert’s visit, Annabelle, the storm, the panic over seeing the man outside....

 One more obstacle stood in the way of starting on the sermon: the discomfort and distraction of the throbbing pain in his bad leg.
-He reluctantly did the only thing he knew to do: He took a vial of tranquilizer tablets from a desk drawer and downed two of them with a gulp of tea.
+He took a vial of tranquilizer tablets from a desk drawer and downed two of them with a gulp of tea.
 He rarely resorted to the pills because they had a tendency to bring on drowsiness and even nightmares.
-On the other hand, the troubles of the day just might be setting himself up for a sleepless night.
+On the other hand, the troubles of the day just might be setting him up for a sleepless night.
 Regardless, the preparation of his sermon took priority over a good night’s sleep.
 He opened his brief case and took out his sermon notes.

 Bong! chimed the grandfather clock.
 He glanced at the antique timepiece: It was seven o’clock.
 He looked around his dimly lit chambers.
 An eerie feeling came over him.
 He listened as the clock chimed a total of seven bongs and watched the pendulum swing back and forth.
 One second at a time was slipping away, gone forever.